|Qualification||Proficiency Award 2|

 |Delivery||Online & Correspondence|

-Core Modules These modules provide foundation knowledge for the Proficiency Award 2 in Business.
+These modules provide foundation knowledge for the Proficiency Award 2 in Publishing and Journalism.

-Elective Modules In addition to the core modules, students study any 10 of the following 23 modules.
+In addition to the core modules, students study any 6 of the following 23 modules.

-Note that each module in the Proficiency Award 2 in Business is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 2 in Publishing and Journalism is a short course in its own right, and may be studied separately.

 We live in a society where the pressures of daily living are high with financial expenses, personal and work commitments, and mortgage and rental obligations.
 Then there are the unexpected life challenges that also get thrown our way.
 With this in mind the thought of taking on study can be daunting for most people.
 Here at Learning Cloud we understand that life doesn’t run in a straight line it has many ups and downs.